Double bass: Bow construction and materials

-String players apply rosin to the bow hair so it "grips" the string and makes it vibrate.
-Double bass rosin is generally softer and stickier than violin rosin to allow the hair to grab the thicker strings better, but players use a wide variety of rosins that vary from quite hard (like violin rosin) to quite soft, depending on the weather, the humidity, and the preference of the player.
-The amount used generally depends on the type of music being performed as well as the personal preferences of the player.
-Bassists may apply more rosin in works for large orchestra (e.g., Brahms symphonies) than for delicate chamber works.
-Some brands of rosin, such as Wiedoeft or Pop's double bass rosin, are softer and more prone to melting in hot weather.
-Other brands, such as Carlsson or Nyman Harts double bass rosin, are harder and less prone to melting.

 Mechanism of sound production

 Owing to their relatively small diameters, the strings themselves do not move much air and therefore cannot produce much sound on their own.
 The vibrational energy of the strings must somehow be transferred to the surrounding air.

 To do this, the strings vibrate the bridge and this in turn vibrates the top surface.
 Very small amplitude but relatively large force variations (due to the cyclically varying tension in the vibrating string) at the bridge are transformed to larger amplitude ones by combination of bridge and body of the bass.
 The bridge transforms the high force, small amplitude vibrations to lower force higher amplitude vibrations on the top of the bass body.
 The top is connected to the back by means of a sound post, so the back also vibrates.
 Both the front and back transmit the vibrations to the air and act to match the impedance of the vibrating string to the acoustic impedance of the air.